 - Write the meal names you’ve shopped for on post-it notes on a calendar.
 By doing it this way, you can rearrange each meal if it happens you’re in the mood for something else that day.

-- Make a list of your favorite meals and write them down on a post-it note and place them on a calendar.
+- Make a list of your favorite meals and write them down on a Post-it note and place them on a calendar.
 This one goes along with the one above.

 - If you’re the indecisive type, make a plan for 14 meals for 2 weeks.
 Buy all the ingredients you’ll need and freeze whatever you don’t have scheduled to cook for the current week.
-A few days before asking your hubby what he would like to eat from the list and start the defrosting process.
+A few days before ask your hubby what he would like to eat from the list and start the defrosting process.

 - Set up a weekly menu.
 Monday - soup, Tuesday - pasta, Wednesday - chicken, Thursday - ground beef, Friday - pork, Saturday - leftovers, Sunday - eat anything.

 - Spend a few hours on Sunday and cook several double-batch meals and freeze them so on days when you don’t have time or mental energy to cook, you can just pull something out of the freezer and microwave it since it’s already cooked.

 - Take an inventory of food in your pantry, refrigerator, and freezer.
 Try to plan your meals using what’s already in the house.